adammark/Markup.js/README.md

 Includes are accessible in the global scope of template execution and from one template to another.

-*Internationalization requires careful design, especially when dealing with context-sensitive strings.
+*Internationalization requires careful planning, especially when dealing with context-sensitive strings.
 In the above example, `hello_msg` expects to receive a `user` object.*